 - The Registrars host meetings with other Election Officials on voting technology.
 They share and learn from their counterparts about the best practices in the administration of elections.

-- The Registrar’s Office secures polling locations, hiring and training over 350 official poll workers as well as maintaining all voting equipment used for the election.
+- The Registrar’s Office secures polling locations, as well as maintaining all voting equipment used for the election.

 - They work with various organizations to maintain voter registration at the highest possible level.